pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Crawler**
   - These can spawn in waves globally independent of the Core Stone event.
 - **Gorilla**
-  - Larger version of the crawler.
+  - Larger version of the Crawler.
 - **Barrage Infector**
   - These are rarer than usual and are even rarer on Escort.
 - **Scalebramble**